Can Syria heal? For many, Step 1 is learning the difficult truth.

 “I thought to myself, perhaps God will deliver him back to me,” he says, gripped by emotion.
 “Dead or alive, the important thing is for one to know.
 I just want to know where he is.”

-Long unbreachable, the prison doors at the terrifying complex were smashed open by rebels who overthrew President Bashar al-Assad in a multi-prong military campaign that seized control of the capital.
+Long unbreachable, the prison doors at the terrifying complex were smashed open by rebels who overthrew President Bashar al-Assad in a multipronged military campaign that seized control of the capital.

 Mr. Assad fled to Moscow, reducing the likelihood that he will face justice for the crimes committed by his regime.